 Editors and admins can clone dashboards.
-Cloning creates an editable copy of the dashboard and all of its queries.
-You can then modify the dashboard's queries or add new queries to the dashboard.
+Cloning creates an editable copy of the dashboard and all of its reports.
+You can then modify the dashboard's reports or add new reports to the dashboard.

 This article contains the following topics: